OCA/business-requirement/business_requirement_deliverable_cost/README.rst

 Usage
 =====

+the Estimation pricelist will be used to help the calculation of the expected revenue of a Deliverable based on the sum of related RL.

 #.
 In the BR, you can add as many deliverable lines as necessary.
-You can keep the price empty at that stage
+You can keep the price empty at that stage.

 #.
 Once the deliverable lines are created you can create as many resources lines as necessary in each DL.

-#. in RL, the estimation sales price will be display per resource
+#. in RL, the estimation sales price will be display per resource.

 #.
-The total Revenue from the resource can be copied back to the deliverable line.
+The total Revenue from the resources (sum of the sales estimation for all RL) can be manually added back to the deliverable line.

 #. you can review the cost control tab of your BR as followed (only available for ACL Cost Control)